rlorey/datafun-06-ml/README.md

 This project builds a predictive machine learning pipeline using **Linear Regression** to analyze and estimate global life expectancy metrics based on schooling.

 ### 🧹 Data Cleaning Pipeline
-Before training the model, the raw dataset (`data/raw/life_expectancy_table.csv`) undergoes a rigorous preprocessing stage to ensure statistical integrity:
+Before training the model, the raw dataset (`data/raw/life_expectancy_table.csv`) undergoes a preprocessing stage:
 * **Whitespace Elimination:** Strips hidden leading and trailing spaces from structural column headers to prevent `KeyError` exceptions.
 * **String Standardization:** Sanitizes text entries across categorical features like country names and regions.
 * **Missing Value Management:** Safely drops records containing missing values in core target fields (such as `Life expectancy` and `Year`) to ensure a continuous, clean matrix for regression mathematics.